Ansible vs. Puppet: How Does Each Stack Up?

 What is the Difference Between Ansible vs. Puppet?

-Both Ansible and Puppet can help manage infrastructure as code (IAC) and deploy configuration management across an entire organization.
+Both Ansible and Puppet can help manage infrastructure as code (IaC) and deploy configuration management across an entire organization.
 However, Puppet’s scalability and use in complex, long-term deployments make it a preferred platform for larger organizations, while Ansible’s ability to easily reprovision made it ideal for smaller teams who need flexibility with deployment.

 Both Ansible and Puppet start with strong open-source software that share a singular goal: to make IT operations run more efficiently by automating routine tasks such as patches, updates, and software deployment.
 Both also provide configuration management and compliance capabilities to keep organizations compliant to regulations in their industry.